Lee Seung-yuop: Professional career

 Lee started his career with the Samsung Lions of the KBO League in 1995 and played with them for nine seasons.
 He was the first player in the KBO League to hit 50 home runs in a season when he clubbed 54 in 1999.
 He set the single-season home run mark with 56 in 2003.

 In 2004 Lee signed with the Chiba Lotte Marines of Japan's Pacific League for two years.
 He signed a one-year contract with the Yomiuri Giants for 210 million yen, including a 50 million yen signing bonus, for the 2006 season.
 He batted fourth and played first base there.
 He explicitly showed interest in making a move to Major League Baseball.

 He had a slow start in Japan.
 Lee hit just 14 home runs and drove in 50 runs while batting .240 in 100 games.
 In the next season, he greatly improved, making 30 home runs and 82 RBI while batting .260 in 117 games.

-He was selected to play for the Korea national baseball team in the inaugural World Baseball Classic in 2006.
+He was selected to play for the South Korea national baseball team in the inaugural World Baseball Classic in 2006.
 He batted .333 and led all players in the tournament with 5 home runs and 10 RBI.
 This has increased speculation that an MLB team might eventually sign him.
 However, Lee was under contract to play with the Yomiuri Giants for the 2006 season.

 On 1 August 2006, Lee became only the third professional baseball player to hit 400 career home runs before the age of 30 (others include Sadaharu Oh and Alex Rodriguez).
 In the 2006 season, he batted .323 with 41 homers.

 On 3 August 2006, a report on MLB Radio on XM satellite radio stated that the New York Yankees and Lee had agreed to start negotiations during the offseason after the 2006 regular season.
 The South Korean daily Chosun Ilbo had reported on July 19 that the Yankees had expressed interest in the slugger.

 After the conclusion of the 2006 season, Lee re-signed with the Yomiuri Giants, citing that he wishes to win a Japan Series with the team.
 However, a clause allowed him to be a free agent if the Giants won the series.

 After being released by the Giants at the end of the 2010 season, Lee joined the Orix Buffaloes of Japan's Pacific League in December 2010.

 On 5 December 2011, Lee rejoined his former team Samsung Lions, signing a one-year deal.

 He played with the Lions until his retirement at age 41 at the end of the 2017 season.
 Despite his age, Lee hit 143 home runs between 2012 and 2017.
 In his retirement game against the Nexen Heroes in October 2017, he hit two home runs.